jeka-dev/jeka/docs/tutorials/getting-started.md

 !!! tip
     If you use *IntelliJ*, execute `jeka intellij: iml` to synchronize the IDE metadata.
-    If IntelliJ does not reflect changes, execute `jeka intellij: initProject`
+    If IntelliJ does not reflect changes, execute `jeka intellij: initProject` By default, 'jeka-src' is declared as a test source folder of the Intellij module.
+    You can make it live in its own module by executing `jeka intellij: jekaSrcAsModule`

 Execute `jeka hello`.
 A *Hello World* message is printed on console.
 ```{ .txt .no-copy }